Inviting people onto Mastodon and the Fediverse

 3. Underneath the login form there will be a link that says something like “Forgotten password?” or “Having trouble logging in?”.
 Click this link, then enter your email address and it will send you an email with a reset link in it.
 If the email hasn’t arrived after a few minutes, check your spam folder in case it’s there,

-4. If you’re still having trouble logging in on Mastodon, go to your server’s website and click on the Learn more link (you don’t need to log in to do this).
-This link will take you to the server’s info page which always includes a public email address for that server’s admin.
-You can email them for help with getting your password changed.
+4. If you’re still having trouble logging in on Mastodon, go to your server’s website and click on the Learn more link (if you’re on the desktop website) or ⋯ (if you’re on the mobile website).
+This will take you to your server’s info page.
+Your server admin’s public email address will be shown in the info page’s section marked “CONTACT:”, you can send them an email to ask for help with logging in even if you get locked out.

 By the way, if you have a computer using Mastodon through the website is perhaps the best way to experience it.
 Fans of the multicolumn Tweetdeck may also want to try the advanced web interface.